 Gary G. Grindler is a partner with King & Spalding’s Special Matters/Government Investigations Practice Group.
-He focuses on white collar criminal defense; internal investigations; money laundering, financial fraud, and congressional investigations; Foreign Corrupt Practices Act; False Claims Act and other complex civil litigation.
+He focuses on white collar criminal defense; internal investigations; money laundering, financial fraud, congressional and state attorney general investigations; Foreign Corrupt Practices Act; False Claims Act and other complex civil litigation.

 Mr. Grindler was a partner at King & Spalding from 2000 to 2009 when he left to join the Department.
 His practice included numerous internal investigations for corporations and audit or special board committees of public companies as well as defense of corporations and individuals in white-collar criminal, civil fraud and government agency investigations.
 The subject areas of such investigations included securities laws, Foreign Corrupt Practices Act, Fair Credit Reporting Act, FIRREA, tax laws, import/export laws, consumer laws, health care and medical device regulation, environmental laws, federal election laws, False Claims Act and other business crimes.
 Matters included compliance assessments and internal investigations concerning an internet marketing business, energy industry, telecommunications, pharmaceutical/medical device industries, water flow and valve manufacturing industry, food and beverage business, defense contracting and banking.
 He presented the results of internal investigations to the SEC, the Department of Justice and other federal and state governmental agencies.